ros-navigation/docs.nav2.org/concepts/index.rst

 =========================================

 It is the job of the global positioning system (GPS, SLAM, Motion Capture) to, at minimum, provide the ``map`` -> ``odom`` transformation.
-We provide ``amcl`` which is an Adaptive Monte-Carlo Localization technique based on a particle filter for localization of a static map.
+We provide ``amcl`` which is an Adaptive Monte-Carlo Localization technique based on a particle filter for localization in a static map.
 We also provide SLAM Toolbox as the default SLAM algorithm for use to position and generate a static map.

 These methods may also produce other output including position topics, maps, or other metadata, but they must provide that transformation to be valid.